 We encourage postdocs to connect with local postdoctoral fellow organisations which exist in many Departments and Institutes and University Partner Institutions.

-The University Careers Service has a programme of events and a full time careers advisor specifically for postdocs in the Life Sciences.
-This programme includes individual careers guidance, practice interviews, practical career workshops, and large career conferences on themes ranging from securing independent funding to getting ideas about non-research career options.
-Most Partner Institutions have subscribed to this service.
+The University Careers Service has a programme of events and two careers advisors specifically for postdocs in the Life Sciences.
+Their programme includes individual careers guidance, practice interviews, practical career workshops, and large career conferences on themes ranging from securing independent funding to getting ideas about non-research career options.
+The University Partner Institutions have also subscribed to this service.
 To access this support you need to register with the Careers Service, which only takes a few minutes.
-If you are already registered with the Careers Service, go to the Life Sciences Postdoc Portal for further information or email our Post-Doc Careers Advisor, Dr Anne Forde.
+If you are already registered with the Careers Service, go to Sciences Postdoc Careers for further information or email the Life Science Postdoc team at email@example.com

 Finding your own funding, such as a fellowship, is an important step in gaining your scientific independence.
 The Research Office offers expert help from finding funding to calculating your project costs correctly and access to international funding databases such as ResearchProfessional.